 If you have a special occasion, why not sponsor the flower arrangements for that week in your own community.
 See one of the arrangers if you would like to do so.

-There are collection boxes in each church for donations of food for the local Food Banks.
-See posters on the notice boards for further information and suggestions of suitable food items to donate or contact Adrian Rudman.
+There are collection boxes in each of the churches for donations of food for the local Food Banks.
+See posters on the notice boards for further information and suggestions of suitable food items to donate.
+For the Sacred Heart contact Adrian Rudman; for St John of the Cross the contacts are Ginny & Mike Keane and for the church of St Helen, contact Mary Rando.

 GIFT AID, COVENANTS AND STANDING ORDERS

 All parishioners are invited to contribute their weekly offering via envelopes, the planned giving scheme.
 You are welcome to contribute your weekly offering via Standing Order so that you can automatically donate even when you are away.
-Contact Fr.
-James for details.
+Forms are available at the back of each church.

 Further information about Gift Aid can be found on the Parish Website under ‘Parish Life’.
 Gift Aid Administrator – James Farrell

-The Parish Hall can be booked for private events.
+The Sacred Heart Parish Hall may be booked for private events.

 St. Helen’s Small Meeting Room